PrivacyTestDriver/phishphillet/docs/_posts/2023-01-05-did-you-order-a-phish.md

   - phish
 ---

-Todays phishing email is a classic for two reasons
+Today's phishing email is a classic for two reasons
 - It is the ol'invoice phishing email, showing a bill to a product you or someone at your place of work may have bought. [ McAfee](https://www.mcafee.com/) does sell